Menu

 Members

 ALAN MOORE (he/him) is Assistant General Counsel for Data Protection at S&P Global, one of the world’s leading providers of market analytics and financial ratings services.
 In that role, Alan oversees privacy and data protection provisions in S&P’s vendor negotiations for the Americas and Europe and serves as liaison to the Government Relations and Cybersecurity Incident Response teams.
 Prior to joining S&P, Alan worked in privacy legal roles in the healthcare, government, and technology sectors.
-He holds a JD from the Samford University Cumberland School of Law and an LLM with Honors in privacy law from the University of East Anglia Law School in Norwich, England.
-Alan is originally from rural Georgia and has lived in the DC area since 2019.
+He holds a J.D. from the Samford University Cumberland School of Law and an LLM with Honors in privacy law from the University of East Anglia Law School in Norwich, England.
+Alan is originally from rural Georgia and has lived in the D.C. area since 2019.
 Outside of work, he’s an avid Nationals fan, engaged in several community health and wellness initiatives, and member of the Washington National Cathedral Congregation.